Q-Agency/Q-Architecture/example/README.md

 ```

 ### PaginatedListView

 PaginatedListView widget can be used to easily work with PaginatedStreamNotifier
-or PaginatedNotifier and display the data served through one of those two notifiers.
+or PaginatedNotifier and display the data served through one of those two
+notifiers.

 ## Global loading

-**globalLoadingProvider** can be used to show the loading indicator without updating
+**globalLoadingProvider** can be used to show the loading indicator without
-**BaseStateNotifier** state.
+updating **BaseNotifier** state.

 ```dart
 final globalLoadingProvider = StateProvider<bool>((_) => false);
 ```

 ### Loading example

-**BaseLoadingIndicator** can be shown by setting **globalLoading** inside of execute method to
+**BaseLoadingIndicator** can be shown by setting **globalLoading** inside of
-**true**
+execute method to **true**

 ```dart
 //...